With Christ at the centre, we live, love and learn together, reaching out to all.

 With You Always:

-The children receive the sacraments of Reconciliation, Holy Communion and Confirmation in Year 4.
+For Baptised children who wish to, they can receive the sacraments of Reconciliation, and Holy Communion from Year 4 onwards.
 Within the programme of sacramental preparation emphasis is placed on the shared responsibility between home, school and Parish.